gek169/SISA64/README.md

 ![sisa64-logo](docs/logo.png)

+## Welcome to the world of simple computing.

-A big-endian architecture that I have been working on.
+This is the home of a work-in-progress 64 bit computer architecture that I am working on.

-All credit and glory for anything good that comes out of this project goes to Jesus of Nazareth, The Christ.
+In this repository there is an emulator, macro-assembler, and documentation.

+## Ultimate Credit.

 This project is an answer to prayer.

-See Manual.odt.
+I cannot take credit for the successes of the project.

+All glory to Jesus of Nazareth, the Christ, for ever.
+Amen.